Skip to main content

 The hard part isn’t cooking.
 The hard part is knowing what to do when something fails.

 I’ve been doing this for over 25 years.
-I’ve seen it all: migrations that seemed impossible, legacy systems nobody wanted to touch, integrations between platforms that weren’t designed to talk to each other.
+I’ve seen it all: migrations that seemed impossible, legacy systems nobody wanted to touch.
+I’ve wired together platforms that were never designed to talk to each other.
 And what I’ve learned is that the most valuable part of what we do isn’t writing code.
 It’s knowing which code to write, why, and what’s going to happen two years from now when the business changes.

 An AI agent can generate code.
 It can even generate pretty good code.
 But it can’t sit down with you to understand your business model, anticipate the bottlenecks in your architecture, or tell you “look, doing it this way is going to be a problem in six months — let’s do it this other way instead.”
 That conversation requires context, experience, and something that still can’t be automated: judgment.